Allianz CFO says pressure to cut costs is rising

-MUNICH, Germany Allianz (ALVG.DE) is under increasing pressure to cut costs given the low-interest rate environment, which undermines the insurer's ability to earn adequate returns on investment, its Chief Financial Officer Oliver Baete said.
+MUNICH, Germany Oct 10 Allianz is under increasing pressure to cut costs given the low-interest rate environment, which undermines the insurer's ability to earn adequate returns on investment, its Chief Financial Officer Oliver Baete said.

 The insurer is already trimming costs at its German property-casualty division, a move which will involve job cuts, Baete said at an event in Munich.